snodgrass23/base12/README.md

 - Painlessly follow [Ryan Dahl's 'gospel'](https://twitter.com/#!/ryah/statuses/161865845692301312) for node.js apps ([12factor.net](http://12factor.net) by Adam Wiggins).

 **Cloud Deployments**
-- Deploy to the cloud easily, out-of-the-box (supports joyent, amazon, linode, rackspace; TODO: heroku, nodejitsu).
+- Deploy to the cloud easily with the addition of [nimbus](https://github.com/skookum/nimbus), out-of-the-box (supports joyent, amazon, linode, rackspace; TODO: heroku, nodejitsu).

 **Structure**
 - Always know where things go.
-A proven MVC architecture on top of express.
+An easy to use component driven layout with proven MVC architecture where needed all on top of express.

 **Express 3**
 - Leverage the newest version of the most popular app framework for node.js.